This post may contain affiliate links. Please see my disclosure policy for details.

 Nowadays this area is full of popular high street shops like Debenhams, but in Agatha Christie’s time, the shops would be very different!

 Popular department stores in the 1930s were Rockhey’s on Fleet Street, Bobby’s at one end of the Strand, and Williams & Cox at the other.

 Williams & Cox survived until 1981 until it changed face to Hoopers.
 Which you can still visit today!

 As I made my way over to the Pavilion, I actually struggled to find the Agatha Christie bust!

-On photos it looked a lot bigger and I always imagined that it would be right on the sea front in the Princess Gardens.
+In photos, it looked a lot bigger and I always imagined that it would be right on the seafront in the Princess Gardens.
 I even asked a local and they didn’t know!

 Eventually, I found it myself while looking a little lost haha.
 So, if you’re struggling to find it too – head to the front of the old Victorian Pavilion building and turn around 180 degrees.
 You’ll find the statue beside the grove of palm trees there on Palk Street.